 - Unit economics - indicators of business health.
 This includes Lifetime Value (LTV), CAC payback, and LTV to CAC ratio.

-How much it costs to build an MVP
+How much does it cost to build an MVP?

 Want a precise estimate of your MVP?